To create a garden of the 21st century – which has traditional elements of design but is innovative and aware of the environment and is experimental.

 In 2000 a dream became reality when The Garden House was built on the site of a former 1930s bungalow built by my great aunt Annie Winifred Neave, (a true character and enthusiastic cottage gardener) had it not been for her foresight in building here The Garden House would not have been built on such an outstanding site.

-Chris Neave is the fourth generation to live at Saxby -educated at Culford School and at Writtle College where he gained an HND in Amenity Horticulture Landscape Design and Recreation he went on to own and run a successful commercial landscape business for 20 years before embarking on the development of The Garden House.
+Chris Neave is the fourth generation to live at Saxby -educated at Culford School and at Writtle College where he gained an HND in Amenity Horticulture Landscape Design and Recreation he went on to run a successful commercial landscape business for 20 years before embarking on the development of Brightwater Gardens with his partner Jonathan Cartwright (also from a farming background).
+Chris and Jonathan are both passionate about gardening and the environment.

 Saxby is a small village situated 10 miles north of Lincoln overlooking the upper Ancholme valley to the south and east and the Ermine Street to the west.
 Fragments of pottery and the discovery of a quern (a stone hand mill) are evidence that Saxby was occupied in Roman Times.
 Legend suggests a Roman villa at Saxby – a farmhouse is more likely.